jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Map Property (Property Details Page)

-As a user of the system, when I am viewing property details on the **Property Details Page**, I desire the need to see where a specific property is located on a map.
+As an authenticated user of the system, when I am viewing property details on the **Property Details Page**, I desire the need to see where a specific property is located on a map.

 ## Map Properties (Map Properties Page)

-As a user of the system, when I am looking at my showing schedule, I desire the need to see where a specific set of properties are located on a map.
+As an authenticated user of the system, when I am looking at my showing schedule, I desire the need to see where a specific set of properties are located on a map.

 ## Reveal Mapped Property Details (Map Properties Page)